BorisKolev/Games/README.md

                      You can also play this game with one more player.

-And finally there is an english dictionary that you can use which is giving you the all the meanings of every single word you can think of.
+And finally there is an english dictionary that you can use which is giving you all the meanings of all english words.

 You run the program from the main file and play all games from it.